smithery-ai/inoyu-mcp-unomi-server/README.md

-# Apache Unomi MCP Server
+# Inoyu Apache Unomi MCP Server

 A Model Context Protocol server enabling Claude to maintain user context through Apache Unomi profile management.

-> ⚠️ **Experimental Implementation Notice**
+> ⚠️ **Early Implementation Notice**
 >
-> This is an experimental implementation intended for demonstration purposes:
+> This is an early implementation intended for demonstration purposes:
 > - Not validated for production use
 > - Subject to changes
-> - Not officially supported
+> - Not (yet) officially supported
 > - For learning and experimentation only

 ## Current Scope